Frontline health workers soldier on amidst Covid-19 risk - Nile Post

 The World Health Organization has come in handy to educate them on safety.

-Dr Juuko however said the numbers of patients is likely to increase which could strain their capacity since the public seems to have relaxed on the prevention measures issued by the ministry of Health.
+Dr. Juuko however said the number of patients is likely to increase which could strain their capacity since the public seems to have relaxed on the prevention measures issued by the Ministry of Health.

 For those already admitted, all their hopes now lie with God and the team of health workers committed to take care of them.

-As we spoke to Dr Juuko, some people were seen peeping at him in from their unit windows.
+As we spoke to Dr. Juuko, some people were seen peeping at him in from their unit windows.

-The hospital has now set up another makeshift facility to be able to contain the numbers and the 22 bed capacity tent is ready for admission.
+The hospital has now set up another makeshift facility to be able to contain the numbers and the 22-bed capacity tent is ready for admission.

 Discussion about this post